 The Nigerian 30-month Civil War was the first civil war in Nigeria's history since independence (Ugochukwu, 2020).
 The civil war was more of a psychological phenomenon a result of political, ideological differences, and moral- disagreement issues between the federal government of Nigeria and the eastern region governor.
 The Nigeria civil war known as the Nigeria-Biafra War was believed by many works of literature as a personal clash between General Yakubu Gowon (The Nigeria Head of State) and Lieutenant Colonel Odumegwu Ojukwu (The Eastern governor of Nigeria), (Garba & Garba, 2005; Okolo, 2010).
-The trigger force of the war was the death of the prominent Nigerian politicians to the military coup of 15 January 1966, the death of Brigadier General Aguvi Ironzi the first military head of state to the second military coup of 29 July 1966, and the installation of the junior highrank military officer, who is the highest rank military officer from the northern part as the head of state after the death of Ironzi in person of General Yakubu Gowon (Ogundare, 2020).
+The trigger force of the war was the death of the prominent Nigerian politicians to the military coup of 15 January 1966, the death of Brigadier General Aguvi Ironzi the first military head of state to the second military coup of 29 July 1966, and the installation of the junior highrank military officer, who is the highest rank military officer from the northern part as the head of state after the death of Ironzi in person of General Yakubu (Ogundare, 2020).
 Personally, the eastern region governor Lieutenant Colonel Odumegwu Ojukwu counts this as an unworthy character and against the order of the military chain of power distribution.
-Personal feelings of deprivation arose from Ojukwu's character and behavior, which sense resulted in а of political marginalization and deprivation as a senior officer to Yakubu Gowon who is the head of State.
-There was a great loss of the Igbo in the north between June to October 1966 from 8000-30000 thousand death causalities; of which 29 September 1966 was declared as a Black Thursday by Igbo in Nigeria (Heerten & Moses, 2014).
+Personal feelings of deprivation arose from Ojukwu's character and behavior, which sense resulted in a of political marginalization and deprivation as a senior officer to Yakubu Gowon who is the head of

+& Moses, 2014).
 The need for peace and orderliness paved the way for intending reconciliation outside Nigeria organized by the Ghana head of State for the two military leaders at Aburi in Ghana on 4 January 1967.
 An accord was signed of which Lieutenant Colonel Odumegwu Ojukwu knew the implications but was unknown to General Yakubu Gowon on the terms of the confederation government.
-Some literature emphasizes that the deficiency of education by Yakubu Gowon at this time made him sign the confederal accord in Aburi (Akinbode, 2021).
+Some literature emphasizes that deficiency of education by Yakubu Gowon at this time made him sign the confederal accord in Aburi (Akinbode, 2021).
 With the arrival of the two personalities back to Nigeria, the game changed as the educated Nigerians enlightened the military head of State Yakubu Gowon against the danger of Confederation toward the country's division.
 The interpretation of the accord gained different interpretations from the two sides.
 The ball game changed as the head of state could not comply with the Aburi Accord, failure to comply with the accord triggered more the fire of the civil war; the final blow that broke the back of the caramel was the creation of Twelve states on 27 May 1967 which was pronounced on June 1967 against the wish of Eastern region Governor.
 This was done to weaken the political strength of Lieutenant Colonel Odumegwu Ojukwu in the region (Kwasau, 2014).
 The unreliable Biafra war broke out on 6 July 1967.
 Thus, the frustration and aggression of the feeling for political marginalization and ethnic politics of Ojukwu led to the declaration of the secessionist Republic of Biafra which led to the unforgettable 30 months of civil war; which damaged Nigeria's political economy structure.